Riding with herds of zebra in Botswana on a riding safari

 - A recognized horse safari guide - David Foot - who has over 25 years experience guiding in southern Africa

-- The chance to interact with a tame family of fascinating meerkats
+- The chance to interact with a habituated family of fascinating meerkats

 - Meet with the Bushmen of the Kalahari desert and learn their survival habits